 Excercise 5 - Socialisation

 At the present time this is not going to be easy.
-A lot of puppies are not being vaccinated which means they cannot even go for a walk .
-Take your puppy with you when you go out for your exercise but carry them or use a pet carrier or pet stroller.
+Before your puppy has had both vaccinations take your puppy with you when you go out for your exercise but carry them or use a pet carrier or pet stroller.
 You can also put your puppy in a backpack worn on your front.
 Expose your puppy to as many sights and sounds as possible, buses, trains, traffic, walk past the queue at the supermarket obviously keeping you distance.
 Get your puppy used to getting in and out of the car ready for the time when you can go off on your adventures!

 Exercise 6 - Handling and Inspection to maintain Health